 KEI letter to FTC regarding interoperability remedies to address unlawful and anti-competitive actions by Facebook

 Today KEI sent a letter to the U.S. Federal Trade Commission (FTC), asking that the FTC require Facebook to extend interoperability remedies to third party social network services.
-The letter is attached as a PDF file.
+The letter is attached as a PDF file, linked below.
 The following is the cover letter to the FTC.

 Knowledge Ecology International (KEI) is a Washington DC and Geneva Switzerland based non-profit organization.
 We are attaching a letter, as a PDF file, which asks the FTC to require Facebook to extend interoperability remedies to third party social network services.
 The letter identifies three areas where users are harmed by the inability of users of third party social networking services to have sufficient interactions with Facebook users and Facebook hosted events, and makes a proposal for the implementation of interoperability remedies.